Satisha10/APwotw_release/README.md

 - Seed generation might fail with non-vanilla spawns if there are not many games to fill the early spheres (this is currently getting worked on).
 Generation is stable otherwise.
 - Released locations count for the goals (except wisps).
-- Entrance randomization has a ~3 % chance of failing during generation (due to a `ValueError` when removing from a list).
-A fix has already been made for the next release.

 ## Source code (you don't need this if you just want to play)